Accounting/International Business B.S. + M.S.

 To be in good standing during the first three years of the program, students are responsible for the following:

-- They must maintain semester/summer and cumulative averages of 2.5.
+- Maintain term (semester/summer) and cumulative averages of 2.0

 - They must maintain a minimum grade of C in all 100- to 400- level courses required in the major and for all other courses required for the major.
 Students who fail to obtain a grade of C in a required course for the major at the undergraduate level will not be permitted to enroll in major courses having an IB prefix at the 500 and 600 levels until the course is repeated with a minimum grade of C. If space is available, a course must be repeated with permission of the program faculty the next time it is offered.
 A course may be repeated only once.